-A basic quick bread that can be enjoyed as toast for breakfast to complement eggs, to make a sandwich for lunch, or as a dinner appetizer.
+A basic low carb bread recipe.
+Enjoy it as toast for breakfast to complement eggs, to make a sandwich for lunch, or as a dinner appetizer.